mth/u-boot-odroid-m2/README.md

 ## No HDMI output

 The U-Boot 25.01 does not support HDMI output on the RK3588.
 The GRUB booted on it with EFI also has no HDMI output, as is with Linux kernel versions prior to 6.13.
+The HDMI audio output needs 6.15 kernel.

 It is possible to have HDMI output on the installed Linux, provided that it uses at least 6.13 kernel compiled with `CONFIG_ROCKCHIP_DW_HDMI_QP` enabled and video mode (for example video=1920x1080@60) is given on kernel command line.

+You may need to install newer kernel, if your distributions default kernel is older than 6.13 (for example on the Debian you can install experimental kernel packages, or possibly use the backports, when newer kernel versions have landed there).

+Usable GUI also needs userland to have 24.x or newer version of the Mesa libraries.

 Currently you need UART console to use Linux distributions installers.